EEOB-BioData/EEOB546-R/_episodes/03-data-structures.md

 ~~~
 {: .output}

-Factors crip up all over R, and occasionally cause headaches for new R users (see below).
+Factors crip up all over R, and occasionally cause headaches for new R users (R 4.0!).

 #### Matrices and arrays {#matrices-and-arrays}

-Adding a `dim()` attribute to an atomic vector allows it to behave like a multi-dimensional __array__.
+Adding a `dim()` attribute to an atomic vector allows it to behave like a
+multi-dimensional __array__.
 A special case of the array is the __matrix__, which has two dimensions.
 Matrices are used commonly as part of the mathematical machinery of statistics.
 Arrays are much rarer, but worth being aware of.

 Matrices and arrays are created with `matrix()` and `array()`, or by using the assignment form of `dim()`: